thepeacockproject/LocalGhost/Readme.md

 ## Server

-The server is written in NodeJS and serves as replacement for all `*.hitman.io` domains that the game connects to.
+The server is written in NodeJS and serves as replacement for all http(s) servers that the game connects to.
 Without the patcher, the first connection the game makes is to `config.hitman.io` which serves some json that contains all other domains the game should use.
 This server returns json that makes the game connect to the same domain for all requests.